 Teaching your collie to give you kisses is a simple trick to learn since it’s a natural behavior of your collie to lick your face when they are happy to see you.
-In spite of this, it looks impressive when your collie can give you a kiss on command.
+Despite this, it looks impressive when your collie can give you a kiss on command.

-In this article I’ll go over the step-by-step process I used to teach my collie how to give me kisses so you can teach your collie too!
-It’s not a difficult trick to learn and they will pick it up in only a few training sessions.
+In this article, I’ll go over the step-by-step process I used to teach my collie how to give me kisses so you can teach your collie too!
+It’s not a difficult trick to learn.
+They will pick it up in only a few training sessions.

 How to Teach Your Collie to Give You Kisses (Step by Step)

 Some dogs can be a bit overly excited and have trouble stopping when they start giving you kisses, especially puppies.
-Teaching them to stop is also a good idea and using commands when they naturally stop licking you is also good for teaching this.
+So teaching them to stop licking you is also a good idea and using commands when they naturally stop is also effective for teaching this.

 Use an Edible Dog-Friendly Spread

 Not all dogs are big lickers, but they all love treats!
 So a dog-friendly snack spread such as peanut butter or a low-sugar jam can be a great incentive.

 You’ll need to test a range of different products to see what works best for your dog, and you should always check to make sure it’s safe for your dog to consume.

 Chocolate and Dairy are both harmful to dogs and should be avoided.